fullcalendar/fullcalendar-docs/_docs-v5/event-model/rrule-plugin.md

 The rrule plugin can **ONLY** be used with an [ES6 build system](initialize-es6).
 It **CANNOT** be used with [script tags and browser globals](initialize-globals).

-If you are using `<script>` tags and browser globals, you must ensure the original non-plugin `rrule.js` dist file [from the rrule site](https://jakubroztocil.github.io/rrule/) is included on your page first.

 The `rrule` property accepts whatever the rrule lib accepts for a `new RRule`.
 [See the docs](https://github.com/jakubroztocil/rrule).
 You can specify a string or an object.

 If you're specifying an object, you can write some of the properties in a way that's more convenient than what rrule requires: